RindusIoTJam/DoorPI/README.md

   accessable with the to-be-build DoorPI-HAT connected
 - Server where the API component can sit
 - Slack 'bot user oauth access token'
+- git / python / pip / virtualenv installed on agent and server

 ## Components